influxdata/chronograf/etc/README.md

 ## Updating new node/go versions

+Versions can be updated in `Dockerfile_build`.
+A new docker must be then built, published and used in CI.
 ### Step 1: Build New Docker Image and Save It to Quay

 Having logged to quay.io with push permissions run: